PoojaVM/master-ontology-app/README.md

     - The application can be accessed using the API Gateway.
     - Deployment can be automated using AWS CodePipeline.
 - CSV Data Transformation Proposal:
-    - The CSV data transformation can be done using AWS Glue.
+    - Backend:
-    - The data can be transformed into a format that can be stored in the RDS database.
+        - Utilize AWS Glue to transform the CSV data into a format suitable for storage in the RDS database.
-    - The transformed data can be stored in the RDS database using AWS Lambda functions.
+        - Employ AWS Lambda functions to handle the storage of transformed data into the RDS database.
+    - Frontend:
+        - Allow users to upload the CSV file directly through the application interface.
+        - The application will use AWS Lambda to connect to the AWS Glue setup described in the backend proposal, completing the data transformation process.
-    - The data can be accessed by the application using the API Gateway.
+        - Users can be notified on completion of the data transformation process using AWS SNS.
 - Security Proposal:
     - User Authentication:
         - Use AWS Cognito for user authentication.